Infamousmick/infaScript/README.md

 - Added script to clear cache🧹✨.
 - Added script to reboot Recovery or Download mode

+> [!IMPORTANT]
+> To make commands work u have to choose first Shizuku mode or SU mode

 ### Contacts
 To contact me on [Telegram](https://t.me/Eren_desu1)